e2b/wordpress-hyphenator/readme.txt

 === Hyphenator ===
 Contributors: e2b
 Donate link:
-Tags: hyphenator, hyphenation, hyphenate, hypen, softhyphen, pattern, JavaScript, HTML, XHTML, shy, Silbentrennung, Worttrennung, Trennmuster
+Tags: hyphenator, hyphenation, hyphenate, hyphen, softhyphen, pattern, JavaScript, HTML, XHTML, shy, Silbentrennung, Worttrennung, Trennmuster
 Requires at least: 2.7
 Tested up to: 3.3.1
 Stable tag: 4.0.0

-Soft hyphen are automatically added in the content for a nicer automatic word wrap.
+Soft hyphens are automatically added in the content for a nicer automatic word wrap.
 Particularly suitable for justification.
 Uses Hyphenator.js.

 == Description ==
 Hyphenator automatically inserts seperators in the content, so that at the end of line the text is wrapped with a dash if applicable.
 Hyphenator.js, a JavaScript available under the terms of LGPL v3, is used.
 It fields the algorithm known from OpenOffice and LaTeX.
 As this is executed client-sidedly, it adapts itself to the respective browser environment and thus avoids a faulty display.
 The script is particularly suitable for justification and supports a variety of languages.